 The following definitions apply for purposes of this protocol:

 - Amplified sound means sound that is increased or enhanced by any electric, electronic, or mechanical means, including handheld devices such as megaphones and sound trucks.
 Other sound, specifically individual shouting or group chanting / singing is subject to general requirements concerning disruption of official College activities.

 - Campus Community means employees, students, recognized student groups and CCCS-affiliated entities.

 - Campus contact means the person through whom a member of the Campus Community arranges space for their official College activities and/or authorized activities in support of the College.
-For recognized student groups, this is Facilities Rental Office.
-For employees, this is Facilities Rental Office.
+For recognized student groups, this is Facility Rental Coordinator.
+For employees, this is Facility Rental Coordinator.
 For CCCS affiliated entities/ this is the employee through whom they make arrangements for activities in support of the CCCS mission.

 - CCCS-affiliated entities means any foundation, partner, governmental agency or nonprofit service provider acting in support of the Colorado Community College System mission in accordance with prior approval by the System or College president or designees.

 - College facilities means CCCS-owned and controlled buildings, grounds, space, property and other facilities including but not limited to residence halls, buildings and the space within and between buildings, parking lots, athletic facilities sidewalks, lawns/ fields, shelters, amphitheaters and all other spaces where events may be held, activities may take place, or that may require services.